iHeartMedia Tone of Voice — More & Music

 What is iHeartMedia's brand message?

-iHeartMedia's core message is about Americas largest radio company.
-Their concept "More variety" drives their mission: To entertain inform and inspire through the power of sound.
+iHeartMedia's core message: Americas largest radio company Their mission: To entertain inform and inspire through the power of sound

 What makes iHeartMedia's brand voice unique?

 iHeartMedia stands out through their more, music, variety communication style.
-Their central brand tension — "Less vs. More" — shapes every message they craft in the Entertainment sector.
+Their central brand tension, "Less vs. More", shapes how they communicate across the Entertainment sector.

 What language style does iHeartMedia use?